 I'm not the one who picks the cities I visit on my book tours.
 That would be my publisher (not coincidentally, the one who pays for the book tours).
 But it's certainly worth asking - I'm happy to tell my corporate masters about potential places to visit.
 If you want to send me an email about a reading, please include the bookstore in your neighborhood, so I can forward that as well.

 Will you visit, or call, my bookclub?

-Before my older daughter’s birth, I did lots of book club visits, phone calls, and online chats.
-But now that I’m one of the responsible parties for two children, I’m trying to keep my evenings free.
+Before I had kids, I did lots of book club visits, phone calls, and online chats.
+But now that I'm one of the responsible parties for two children, I'm trying to keep my evenings free.

 All of my books come with discussion guides for book clubs, and if you poke around the website, you'll find them here, too.